AKloc/BookNotes/Professional/A Philosophy of Software Design.md

 	- GENERAL GOAL: Comments should document information on the designer's mind that can't be reflected in code, or things that aren't obvious.
 	- Keep comments close to the code they're for.
 	- Write your comments BEFORE your code, not after.
+- Naming:
+	- Take your time and come up with great names.
+	- Shouldn't be more than two or three words.
+	- Be PRECISE
+	- Be CONSISTENT

 - Much more important for code to be READABLE than easily writable.
 -